AffordGrasp: Cross-Modal Diffusion for Affordance-Aware Grasp Synthesis¶

 TL;DR¶

-AffordGrasp proposes a diffusion-based cross-modal framework that generates physically plausible and semantically consistent hand grasp poses from text instructions and object point clouds, via affordance-guided latent diffusion and a Distribution Adjustment Module (DAM), significantly outperforming existing methods on four benchmarks.
+AffordGrasp presents a diffusion-based cross-modal framework that synthesizes physically feasible and semantically consistent human hand grasp poses from text instructions and object point clouds.
+By leveraging affordance-guided latent space diffusion and a Distribution Adjustment Module (DAM), it significantly outperforms existing methods across four benchmarks.

 Background & Motivation¶

-Background: Semantic grasp generation aims to synthesize hand poses for object interaction conditioned on user instructions, which is a critical capability for AR/VR and embodied intelligence.
+Background: Semantic grasp generation aims to synthesize hand poses that interact with objects based on user instructions, serving as a critical capability for AR/VR and embodied intelligence.

-Limitations of Prior Work: - A large modality gap exists between 3D geometry and natural language, making fine-grained geometry–semantic alignment (e.g., distinguishing "grasp the handle" from "grasp the rim") difficult to achieve through direct fusion; - Existing diffusion pipelines lack explicit spatial and semantic constraints, frequently producing physically implausible or semantically inconsistent grasps.
+Limitations of Prior Work: - A significant modality gap exists between 3D geometry and natural language, making fine-grained geometry-semantic alignment (e.g., distinguishing "grasp the handle" from "grasp the rim") difficult through direct fusion. - Existing diffusion pipelines lack explicit spatial and semantic constraints, often resulting in physically implausible or semantically inconsistent grasps.

-Key Challenge: How can generated grasp poses precisely correspond to the interaction intent described by a language instruction while remaining physically feasible?
+Key Challenge: How to ensure that synthesized grasp poses precisely correspond to the interaction intent described by linguistic instructions while maintaining physical feasibility?

-Key Insight: Object affordance is introduced as a cross-modal bridge, linking linguistic semantics with 3D geometry through affordance regions, supplemented by a Distribution Adjustment Module that enforces physical and semantic consistency after sampling.
+Key Insight: This paper introduces object affordance as a cross-modal bridge to connect linguistic semantics with 3D geometry via affordance regions, supplemented by a Distribution Adjustment Module to enforce physical and semantic consistency post-sampling.

-Core Idea: Affordance-driven latent diffusion + Distribution Adjustment Module = physical plausibility + semantic precision.
+Core Idea: Affordance-driven latent space diffusion + Distribution Adjustment Module = Physical feasibility + Semantic precision.

 Method¶